-Dr. Neil Hanlon is an Professor of Geography at UNBC, with Adjunct Faculty status in the School of Health Sciences and the Northern Medical Program.
+Dr. Neil Hanlon is a Professor of Geography at UNBC, with Adjunct Faculty status in the School of Health Sciences and the Northern Medical Program.
 He has been at UNBC since 2001.
-His areas of research interests include health and social service delivery in rural and remote locations, recruitment and retention of health professionals, and community adaptations to population aging.
+His areas of research interests include health and social service delivery in rural and remote locations, recruitment and retention of health professionals, and community adaptations to population ageing.

 Office: New Lab Building 8-335

 Scott Green is an Associate Professor in the Ecosystem Science and Management program at UNBC.
 His formal training was grounded in sustainable forest management and environmental variation.
 Scott is an advocate of community-based research, believing that every “place” is unique; he uses community-directed processes through long-term partnerships to identify vulnerabilities and adaptation strategies that will promote holistic resilience and “best practices” reflecting contextual uniqueness.
 He currently works with the Teslin Tlingit First Nation in Yukon, addressing land-management issues, and with farmers in Smithers, BC, seeking to promote sustainable agricultural practices in the face of a rapidly changing environment.